Updated for Q1, 2023

 Typically, your current payroll provider will have reports that contain this information.
 It may be a Payroll Summary or in an Employee Detail Report that can be filtered by pay date.

-Employee and contractor setup
+Employee and contractor migration and setup

 - Social security number*